Raghavendra Rathore

-Raghavendra Rathore has been awarded in 2012 by Government of Rajasthan for his contribution in the field of fashion(DESIGN).
+Raghavendra Rathore has been awarded in 2012 by Government of Rajasthan for his contribution in the field of fashion design.

 Personal life

-Born on October 7, 1967, and raised in Jodhpur, Mr. Rathore is a descendent of Rao Jodha, the founder of the city.
+Born on 7 October 1967, and raised in Jodhpur, Mr. Rathore is a descendent of Rao Jodha, the founder of the city.
 Coming from a royal lineage stretching back over 800 years, his childhood was steeped in rich customs and culture.
 His mother is related to the Maharaja of Kashmir’s family, and has had an immense role to play in nurturing his creativity, sense of aesthetics and value for culture and heritage in his early years.

-Mr. Rathore is also the cousin of Maharaja Gaj Singh of Jodhpur, and the grandson of Maharaja Sawai Man Singh’s (MAHARAJA OF JAIPUR SAWAI MANSINGH’S) sister.
+Mr. Rathore is also the cousin of Maharaja Gaj Singh of Jodhpur, and the grandson of Maharaja Sawai Man Singh’s sister.

-Education and Career
+Education and career

 He studied and worked in the US for about a decade.
 He then studied arts and philosophy at the Marlboro College in Vermont, and went on to graduate from the Parsons School of Design in New York City, in 1992.
 After graduating from Parsons, Rathore went to work for Donna Karan as an assistant designer for DKNY.
 Rathore also worked in Paris with de la Renta as an assistant, when de la Renta was hired to design for the house of Pierre Balmain.
 Taking inspiration from Royal family's legacy, he molded it into the foundation for his future brand.
 With the inspiration of his illustrious family and his grand-aunt, Maharani Gayatri Devi (born as Princess Gayatri Devi of Cooch Behar; 23 May 1919 − 29 July 2009), he was drawn to the world of fashion at an early age, that has led to a flourishing career in the industry.